Turtle Cookies with Brownie Mix

 • Bake for 8-10 minutes.

-• Allow to cool completely prior to removing from parchment paper/cookie sheet.
+• Allow to cool completely before removing them from the cookie sheet.

 Nutrition